fastoch/Dependency-Injection/README.md

 # What is dependency injection?
-And why should I use it?

 Dependencies, in the context of dependency injection, are  objects a specific class depends on.
 For example, a computer needs RAM, a CPU, an SSD, and a GPU.
 These components are the computer's dependencies.